muratk5n/thirdwave/en/README.md

 Haha they used the hastag \#CaptainApartheid

-NYT: "Marvel Attracts Criticism With Israeli “Captain America” Superhero"
+NYT: "Marvel Attracts Criticism With Israeli 'Captain America' Superhero"

 ---